auth0/docs/articles/api-auth/config/using-the-auth0-dashboard.md

 description: How to enable API Authorization on the Auth0 dashboard.
 ---

-### Using the Auth0 Dashboard for setting up an API Authorization scenario
+# Using the Auth0 Dashboard for setting up an Client Credentials Grant scenario

 1. Open the [Auth0 Dashboard](${manage_url}) and browse to the Clients section.